coderefinery/template-workshop-webpage/left_column.md

 Because of our Nordic funding, priority is for Nordic participants.
-This is the first Mega-CodeRefinery, so we reserve the right to make changes.
 Everyone gets added to a waitlist initially, and we approve people as we get space.
 Check back for updates.